DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 When you have successfully completed your training, you will be awarded [qualified teacher status (QTS)](https://www.gov.uk/guidance/qualified-teacher-status-qts), a professional qualification valued globally.

 QTS will allow you to teach in all schools in England.
 Some courses combine QTS with a [postgraduate certificate in education (PGCE)](/what-is-a-pgce) or a [postgraduate diploma in education (PGDE)](/what-is-a-pgce).
-These are optional, you can get QTS without a PGCE or PGDE.
+These are optional: you do not need a PGCE or PGDE to teach in England.

 [Read teachers' stories about the rewards of training to teach in England](/blog).